tursics/rock-paper-scissors/README.md

 The number of players is limited to be exact 2.
 But the business layer and the game logic supports a minimum of 2 players without a maximum number.

 The player object is extendable.
-Currently only a computer "AI" with random choices is implemented.
+Currently only a computer "AI" with random choices and a human local player is implemented.
 But you can write own versions.

 ## events